MaxChinni/BitstampPHP/README.md

 # BitstampPHP

-A basic PHP API wrapper class and a CLI for the [Bitstamp REST API v2](https://www.bitstamp.net/api/).
+**A PHP API wrapper class and a CLI** for the [Bitstamp REST API v2](https://www.bitstamp.net/api/).
 Please refer to [their documentation](https://www.bitstamp.net/api/) for calls descriptions.

+Basically you can get Bitstamp's current exchange rates, place orders to trade Bitcoins for Euros or United States Dollars, check your open orders, see previous user transactions etc.

 ## Disclaimer